Table Of Interest

 So, you have to be better than the rest of the candidates in all aspects to get a chance (NOT the right) to be selected… There are no “bring this or that, pass this or that, make this or that” tricks to be accepted.

 The candidates are selected by the commission consisting of around 15 members of the Legion’s HQ, who verifies individually all aspects and results of every single candidate.
 Then, the majority of them have to find consensus and vote for the candidate to be accepted in.

-4 Amazing Benefits Of Using A Travel Agent To Get Your Visa In 2021
+4 Amazing Benefits Of Using A Travel Agent To Get Your Visa

 3. Q: How about tricks to pass the tests and get into the Legion?

 A: You have to be good enough for the Legion to be selected.
 As stated above, it’s not only about the tests.
 The recruiting process is far more complex.
 It is focused on your entire personality.